Indivisible (video game): Plot

-The game begins with a battle between a group of warriors led by Indr (voiced by Keith Silverstein) and the goddess Kala (voiced by Anjali Bhimani).
+The game begins with a battle between a group of warriors led by Indr (voiced by Keith Silverstein) and the malevolent goddess Kala (voiced by Anjali Bhimani).
 The battle ends with Kala being defeated and sealed on Mount Sumeru while Indr finds an abandoned baby they call Ajna (voiced by Tania Gunadi) and raises her as his own daughter.

 16 years later, Ajna lives with her father in the village of Ashwat until it comes under attack by an army led by Dhar (voiced by Benjamin Diskin), who kills her father.
-After defeating Dhar, Ajna unexpectedly awakens a power in her that absorbs him into her mind, and so she forces him to take her to his leader, the warlord Ravannavar (voiced by Michael Dorn) who ordered the attack.
-While gaining more companions, Ajna eventually confronts and chases Ravannavar to Mount Sumeru where she kills him, unaware that Ravannavar's intention was to use her power to unseal Kala, as she is revealed to be part of her body, so that the goddess can destroy and recreate the world.
+After defeating Dhar, Ajna unexpectedly awakens a power in her that absorbs him into her mind, which houses a pocket dimension, and so she forces him to take her to his leader, the warlord Ravannavar (voiced by Michael Dorn), who ordered the attack.
+While gaining more companions and absorbing them into her mind, Ajna eventually confronts and chases Ravannavar to Mount Sumeru where she kills him, unaware that Ravannavar's intention was to use her power to unseal Kala, as Ajna is revealed to be a part of Kala that broke off following Kala's imprisonment and turned into the baby that Indr found, so that the goddess can destroy and recreate the world.
+Dhar defects to Ajna's side after learning that Ravannavar lied to him about wanting to create world peace.

-After being cast out of Sumeru, Ajna and her companions are rescued by the Deva Thorani (voiced by Zehra Fazal), who guides her to the nearby port, where she meets Angwu (voiced by Laura Patalano) a former member of Indr's party who instructs Ajna to look for several chakra gates around the world and activate them so that she can increase her power in preparation to face Kala in battle.
-After doing so, Ajna returns to Sumeru despite being warned by her friends that she might not be ready yet, and while facing Kala, she loses herself to anger, becoming a monster that causes massive destruction until a reformed Dhar sacrifices himself to stop her.
+After being cast out of Sumeru, Ajna and her companions are rescued by the Deva Thorani (voiced by Zehra Fazal), who guides her to the nearby port, where she meets Angwu (voiced by Laura Patalano) a former member of Indr's party who instructs Ajna to look for three chakra gates around the world and activate them so that she can increase her power in preparation to face Kala in battle.
+Throughout her journey, she encounters various foes who threaten the lands with the chakra gates.
+After doing so, Ajna returns to Sumeru despite being warned by her friends that she might not be ready yet due to her earlier reckless actions, and while facing Kala, she loses herself to anger, becoming a monster that causes massive destruction.
+With her friends unable to get through to her, Dhar sacrifices himself to stop her.

-One week later, Ajna recovers and determined to atone for her mistakes, travels the world again to regroup with her friends, while helping to solve some problems she unwillingly caused during her previous journey, and returns to Sumeru for a final battle with Kala.
-In the occasion, Ajna bids farewell to her companions and convinces Kala to give up on destroying the world, the two merging together and disappearing.
+One week later, Ajna recovers and, after seeing the error of her ways (actually revealed to have been caused by Kala's influence on her), becomes determined to atone for her mistakes.
+She travels the world again to regroup with some of her friends, while helping to solve some problems she unwillingly caused during her previous journey and learns that her former foes have also been influenced by Kala, and returns to Sumeru for a final battle with Kala.
+In the occasion, Ajna bids farewell to her companions and convinces Kala to give up on destroying the world; the two merging together and disappearing.

-In the post credits, an image of a merged Ajna and Kala is seen, living a new life.
+In the post credits, an image of a merged Ajna and Kala is seen in an unknown location, living a new life.